PostgresApp/PostgresApp/documentation/install.md

 When updating between minor PostgreSQL releases (eg. 9.3.x to 9.4.x), Postgres.app will create a new, empty data directory.
 You are responsible for migrating the data yourself.
 Instructions for how to do this with the `pg_upgrade` utility can be found [in the PostgreSQL manual](http://www.postgresql.org/docs/current/static/pgupgrade.html).

-Starting with Version 9.3.2.0, the default data directory is:
-`~/Library/Application Support/Postgres/var-9.3`

 ## Removing Existing PostgreSQL Installations